IQuOD/duplicated_checking_IQuOD/README.md

 (1) N00_Create_Profile_Summary_Score.py

-This script aims at reading the metadata and secondary information from the original netCDF files (we use the WOD18 single netCDF format) and then processing the metadata to create a Profile Summary Score (PSS) list.
+This script aims at reading the metadata and secondary information from the original netCDF files (we use the WOD18 single netCDF format) and then processing the metadata to create a data-metadata full list for later estimating the Profile Summary Score (PSS).

 (2) N01_Possible_Duplicate_Check.py

-This script aims at utilizing 14 distinct screening criteria to calculate the Profile Summary Score (PSS) and identify possible duplicate pairs.
-The output is a possible duplicate pair list file (*.txt).
+This script aims at utilizing 14 distinct screening criteria to calculate the Profile Summary Score (PSS) and identify potential duplicate pairs.
+The output is a potential duplicate pair list file (*.txt).